nicodoerre/PR_work_submission/ReadMe.md

 # How to use
 This repository contains the code to obtain the results presented in the report of the Practical Work.
 Here you can find the implementation of the EDSR network, as well as the necessary code to train it and showcase it.
 In the following sections, the individual scripts will be explained.
 Furthermore the necessary environment needs to be installed with the accompanying ``env.yml`` file.
 To do so, simply run `conda env create -f env.yml`.
 Please note that the used cuda version can differ, depending of the target system.
 The dataset can be downloaded [here](https://www.kaggle.com/datasets/soumikrakshit/div2k-high-resolution-images).
 The models used to create the showcased images are contained in a link to the Google Drive and will be shared upon request.
+Also sometimes the `lpips` module needs to be installed manually with `pip install lpips`.

 ## How to train the network
 To train the network, the train_edsr.py script is needed.
 This script enables the training of the EDSR network, either from scratch or with a pretrained file, with either the plain L1 loss or a combination of L1 and FSL loss presented in the report.
 Simply call it like this: `python train_edsr.py`.
 The script also features various command line arguments, which are listed below: